fredo-dedup/SimpleMCMC.jl/README.md

 ## Issues
 - May be some bugs left in the NUTS implementation as it sometimes seem to go into a huge amount of doubling steps and converges toward tiny epsilons
-- Gradient generated code is not optimized, could be better... though most of the computation time is spent in Rmath library calls...
+- Gradient generated code is not optimized, could be better... though most of the computation time seems to be spent in Rmath calls for distributions.

-## Future work
+## (Possible) future work
 - Compare timings with other sampling tools (JAGS, STAN)
-- Enable other functions for automated derivation : vcat, hcat, one, zero, ...  ?
+- Enable other functions for automated derivation : vcat, hcat, one, zero, comprehensions ...  ?
+- Add for loops and ifs ?
 - Add truncation, censoring
+- Add a gradient descent function (CG, Nesterov) to find mode of models ?
 - _ideas ?_